 The chief medical officer of the medical center shall appoint the credentialing committee of the hospitals of the Ohio state university.
-The chief-of-staff-chie
+The chief of staff_director of medical affairs and medical director of credentialing shall make recommendation to the chief medical officer for representation on the credentialing committee of the hospitals of the Ohio state university.